Escape from Tomorrow: Response by Disney

-Disney did not return reporters' calls or emails for comment, nor did it take any legal action during the festival, although it confirmed to CNN that it was "aware" of the movie.
+Disney did not return reporters' calls or emails for comment, nor did it take any legal action during the festival, although it confirmed to CNN that it was "aware" of the film.
 Despite critical apprehension that the film would never be shown outside the festival, some observers saw the situation as more complex.
 Were Disney to attempt to forcefully suppress the film, that effort could serve to draw even more attention to it, a phenomenon known as the Streisand effect.
-Even if Disney were to successfully prevent official distribution, the film could easily be pirated and distributed over the Internet.
-In his Post review, Smith suggested that Disney prevent this by taking the opposite course, simply ignoring Escape from Tomorrow and letting the attention dissipate by itself.

 Michael Ryan, director of The YoungCuts Film Festival, noted that there was a precedent for the film in the Air Pirates lawsuit, in which Disney spent eight years in court with some underground cartoonists who had published an underground comix parody in which Mickey Mouse and the other Disney characters engaged in explicit sex and used illegal drugs, among other behavior they avoided in Disney's own narratives.
 He suggested that Disney buy the rights and release the film itself, which it could easily do as its announced interest would guarantee it a monopsony on the film since no other distributor would want to match Disney's deep pockets or its feared legal response.
 As a Disney release, Escape from Tomorrow would have a large potential audience of both Disney enthusiasts and antagonists, Disney would be making money from property it already owns instead of someone else and the company's apparent willingness to go in the joke would take some of the satiric edge off.

 Moore expressed hope that the film could be shown and released, even if it meant a legal battle.